-Identifying seed varieties that deserve to be “known and grown” for their agronomic and culinary value to our region.
+Identifying seed varieties that deserve to be “known and grown” for their agronomic, culinary and cultural value to our region.

 Kitchen Cultivars focuses on a fundamental resource for Hudson Valley farming: seeds.
 In partnership with Seedshed, we facilitate collaboration among farmers and culinary professionals to increase the planting and popularity of delicious crops that are well suited to the region’s ecology and cultures.
 We’ve created taste experiences for the public, conducted horticultural trials, and built seed supply and market demand for these distinctive foods.